hamzahik/wakanda-paas-doc/docs/getting_started.rst

 .. image:: images/region.png
 .. note::

-    Only the US regio is available during the beta program
+    Only the US region is available during the beta program

 Choose a valid application name: